 If you haven’t upgraded your mercury thermometer, now is the time to swap out this bathroom cabinet staple for a modern version.

 But with so many types of thermometers on the market, how do you choose the right one?
 Good question!

 We’ve selected one thermometer of every type to highlight key features and things you should consider before choosing yours.

 We all have our preferences.
 The best thermometer for you isn’t necessarily the best for someone else.
 For purposes of this article, we’re paying special attention to:

-- Speed.
-You’re sick, or someone you love is sick.
+- Speed: You or someone you love is sick.
 You want to know if there’s a fever, and you want to know now so you can take the next steps.

-Sellers of these products weren’t given a heads-up.
-They neither asked nor paid for inclusion in this article.
+The sellers of these products weren’t given a heads-up about this article, and they neither asked nor paid for inclusion in this article.

 - $$ = $20–$50

 Prices may change, so check for current prices.